feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k/README.md

 ==============================================================================

-The updates to the original BASIC within this file are copyright (C) Grant Searle
+The HEX number handling updates to the original BASIC within this file are copyright (C) Grant Searle

 You have permission to use this for NON COMMERCIAL USE ONLY.
 If you wish to use it elsewhere, please include an acknowledgement to myself.